Sip Reds, Whites, and More at These 25 Hudson Valley Wineries

 Finally, DeVito lauds local winemakers “who have really invested their time in making great wine.”
 Names on his honor roll list include veterans John Graziano (Millbrook Vineyards & Winery) and Steve Casscles (Hudson-Chatham), as well as newcomers like Valley native Kristop Brown, who makes wine for three different establishments: Clinton Vineyards, Glorie Farm Winery in Marlboro, and Robibero Family Vineyards in New Paltz.

-Oenologists can experience all that Valley wineries have to offer during Fall In Love with Hudson Valley Wine, a September-through-November promotion that kicks off with the Hudson Valley Wine and Food Fest (September 12 to 13) and features more than 100 concerts, festivals, grape-stomping parties, and other events.
-Can’t wait that long?
-Check out the happenings organized by the area’s wine trails (read more about it here), or drop in for a tasting — all of the wineries are open to visitors, and most host special events during the summer and beyond.
+Oenologists can experience all that Valley wineries have to offer at events like the Hudson Valley Wine and Food Fest, a local celebration that features more than 50 wineries and dozens of breweries, cider makers, and distilleries.
+Want more?
+Check out the happenings organized by the area’s wine trails or drop in for a tasting — all of the wineries are open to visitors, and most host special events during the summer and beyond.

 “What many people don’t know is that the Hudson Valley was one of the great grape-growing regions of New York State long before the Finger Lakes or Long Island,” says DeVito.
 “And great fruit is what it’s really all about.”

 Whether you’re a savvy oenophile, a seasoned sommelier, or an eager and curious amateur, you’ll enjoy visiting these Hudson Valley wineries.
-In addition to proffering distinctive and delicious wines (with some offering just a few vintages and others offering as many as 50), each one has its own ambience.
+In addition to proffering distinctive and delicious wines (with some offering just a few vintages and others offering as many as 50), each one has its own ambiance.
 In addition to tastings, pairings, and tours, some offer lunch and dinner, others live music, dancing, and even wagon rides.
 Visit one, or make a weekend of it and visit several.
-(Just make sure to appoint a designated driver.)
+Just make sure to appoint a designated driver!

-Located in the shadow of the Shawangunk Ridge, Adair produces about 20,000 bottles of red, white, and fruit wines each year.
-All of the grapes used are locally grown: Most come from its 10-acre vineyard, with additional varieties sourced from a nearby farm.
-Tastings include a visit to the wine cellar, where you can see its custom-made stainless-steel fermentation tanks.
+Located in the shadow of the Shawangunk Ridge, Adair produces more than 20,000 bottles of red, white, and fruit wines each year.
+All of the grapes used are locally grown.
+Most come from its 10-acre vineyard, with additional varieties sourced from a nearby farm.
+Tastings include a trip to the wine cellar, where visitors can see the custom-made stainless-steel fermentation tanks.

-Sip this: Mountain Red, a three-grape red blend that is aged in oak barrels for seven months.
+Sip this: Landmark Red, a hearty red with hints of berries and oak that is barrel-aged for 24 months.

-Located in a 40-acre apple orchard on the site of Orange County’s oldest farm (it dates back to 1700), Applewood currently sells 17 wine favorites — such as Chardonnay, Cabernet Franc, and barrel-fermented reds — as well as four varieties of its Naked Flock hard cider.
-Summer weekends are busy here: Have lunch or snacks in the cafe while enjoying a free concert every Saturday; arrive before noon on “Mimosa Sundays” to savor one of these popular cocktails.
+Located in a 40-acre apple orchard on the site of Orange County’s oldest farm (it dates back to 1700), Applewood currently sells wine favorites like Chardonnay, Cabernet Franc, and barrel-fermented reds, as well as its Naked Flock hard cider.
+Summer weekends are busy here: Have lunch or snacks in the cafe while enjoying free concerts on select afternoons.

 Sip this: Owner and winemaker Jonathan Hull suggests Traminette, “a hybrid white that’s very fruity; it tastes like a lychee nut.”